jayoung/janet-learning-WDL/README.md

 # maybe I validate individual subworkflows, but in this case it cannot find the inputs (not surprising, as they pass through from the main workflow)
 java -jar $EBROOTCROMWELL/womtool.jar validate --inputs dnaseq_fq_to_vcf_skeleton.consolidatedInputs.v2.small_tinyRegions.json dnaseq_fq_to_vcf.skeleton.subworkflow.eachPair.wdl

 module purge
 ```

+## workflow graph

-Showing WDL structure as a graph
+To plot structure of a WDL workflow as a graph:
 ```
 module load cromwell/84
 java -jar $EBROOTCROMWELL/womtool.jar graph dnaseq_fq_to_vcf.wdl | dot -Tpng > dnaseq_fq_to_vcf.graph.png